 French numbers

-Learning to count to ten is essential for any beginner.
+Learning the numbers 1-100 essential for all students.
 Learning these most basic numbers will help you to ask how much things cost, tell time and say the date.

 - Un one